 - I bought a fan less Intel Atom mini pc with windows 10 (up and running 24/7) and denied (on internet router) outgoing tcp and udp connection on port 53 (dns) for all the network (except this pc obviously) ;

 - I assigned a static ip address to every device inside my home network and configured as dns server the ip of the atom mini pc;

-- I've installed UFS on the atom mini pc and created two user groups to separate children device from the adult ones, then I created a new user for every device naming the user with its ip address;
+- I've installed UFS on the atom mini pc and created two user groups to separate children devices from the adults ones, then I created a new user for every device naming the user with its ip address;

 "IP" is the user group for adults devices.
 "IP CON RESTRIZIONI" is the user group for children devices.

-The children devices ip differs from the adults one for filtering rules, also these devices cannot:
+The children devices differs from the adults ones for filtering rules, also these devices cannot:

-- resolve unknown hosts (those not already present in a category);
+- resolve unknown hosts (those not already inserted in a category);

 - resolve whitelisted sites.

-Thanks to UFS and setting static IP addresses, I can filter dns requests per device and check whatever is happening on any devices at home while keeping different filtering layer based upon device's user/ip.
+Thanks to UFS and setting up static IP addresses, I can filter dns requests per device and check whatever is happening on any device at home while keeping different filtering layer based upon device's ip.